This post may contain affiliate links. Full disclosures here.

 We are so lucky to have affordable online education offered by real professionals who make it easy and fun for you to learn the way that’s easiest for you!

-Follow this link provided to take the next step in learning more about these recommended birthing courses.
+Follow this link to take the next step in preparing for your desired birthing outcome!

 4. Prepare a Breastfeeding or Pumping Station